bmc/spark-hive-udf/README.md

 $ pyspark --jars target/scala-2.10/hiveudf_2.10-0.0.1.jar
 ```

 At the PySpark prompt, enter the following.
-(The prompts are displayed.
-Don't type them, obviously.)
+(I use IPython with PySpark,
+by setting environment variable `IPYTHON` to `1`.
+The IPython prompts are
+displayed below.
+Obviously, you should not type them.)

 ```
 In [1]: from datetime import datetime